wraithgar/spawk/README.md

 stdio objects.
 This can be combined with `interceptor.delay` to delay this error, or with `interceptor.exitOnSignal` to error when the given signal is received (replicating a process that can not be killed).

+### interceptor.stdoutEmit(eventName, [...args])

+Tells the interceptor to emit a given event from stdout with any number of arguments.

+### interceptor.stderrEmit(eventName, [...args])

+Tells the interceptor to emit a given event from stderr with any number of arguments.